Stonehenge: 1600–1900

 Throughout recorded history, Stonehenge and its surrounding monuments have attracted attention from antiquarians and archaeologists.
-John Aubrey was one of the first to examine the site with a scientific eye in 1666, and, in his plan of the monument, he recorded the pits that now bear his name, the Aubrey holes.
-William Stukeley continued Aubrey's work in the early eighteenth century, but also took an interest in the surrounding monuments, identifying (somewhat incorrectly) the Cursus and the Avenue.
-He also began excavating many of the barrows in the area, and it was his interpretation of the landscape that linked it to the Druids.
+Architect Inigo Jones considered Stonehenge to have been built in Roman times.
+John Aubrey was one of the first to examine the site with a scientific eye in 1666.
+In his plan of the monument, he recorded the pits that now bear his name, the Aubrey holes.
+William Stukeley continued Aubrey's work in the early eighteenth century but also considered the surrounding monuments, identifying (somewhat incorrectly) the Cursus and the Avenue.
+He also began excavating many of the barrows in the area.
+His interpretation of the landscape linked it to the Druids.
 Stukeley was so fascinated with Druids that he originally named Disc Barrows Druids' Barrows.